 Less than ten-minutes’ walk from the Round Tower and now home to some of Denmark’s greatest cultural treasures, the castle was originally built by Christian IV as a pleasure palace.
 Inhabited by the royal family until 1720 and after that used as a summer retreat, the castle and contents became a museum in 1838.
 In the basement are the Danish crown jewels and royal regalia.

 You can’t visit the Danish capital without seeing the Little Mermaid, so head along the waterfront from Nyhavn to Kastellet (less than two kilometers) and take in the iconic statue and surroundings.
 Kastellet is the former Citadel of Frederikshavn, the oldest parts of which date from 1625.
 The Citadel buildings are well maintained and well worth exploring.
 The Little Mermaid (Den lille Havfrue), which you’ll see from the shore, is the official emblem of Copenhagen.
 The bronze sculpture, created by Edvard Eriksen in 1913, is based on a theme from one of Hans Christian Andersen’s fairy tales, which tells the tale of a mermaid who once came up out of the depths of the sea because she’d fallen in love with a prince.
 Sadly, as the prince didn’t reciprocate, she was forced to leave the human world and return once more to the sea.
+You can see this when you go on the canal tour, but will have to walk over if you want a closer took or take a photo, she is pretty small!

 Copenhagen Railway Station

 Busy Town Hall Square (Rådhuspladsen) is dominated by Copenhagen Town Hall (built between 1892 and 1905), which is based on a mix of Italian Renaissance and medieval Danish architecture.
-For marvellous views, you can climb the tower; at 106 meters high, it is the tallest in the city.
+For marvelous views, you can climb the tower; at 106 meters high, it is the tallest in the city.
 The building itself is richly adorned with sculptures and paintings.
 Above the main entrance is a figure of Bishop Absalon in gilded copper, and in the Great Hall are busts of Danish notables such as Martin Nyrop (1849-1921), the architect who designed the building, the sculptor Bertel Thorvaldsen (1770-1840), Hans Christian Andersen (1805-76), and the physicist Niels Bohr (1885-1962).
 The World Clock at the main entrance was designed and constructed by Jens Olsen in 1955 and shows not only the time and date, but also various astronomical constellations.

 Strøget Shopping Mile